StanfordMSL/msl_quad/docs/source/software/quick_start_guide.rst

 2. ROS Topics
     a. ``local_position/pose`` matches ``vision_pose/pose``
     b.  ``state`` has ``connected=True``
-3. Quad arms on the ground
+3. PX4 Arms
     a.
-This can be checked without even ssh-ing the quad
+Arm the quad but *DO NOT* takeoff as you will not have attitude control
     b.
-You will not have attitude control
+This checks that the PX4 is correctly communicating with the onboard sensors
     c.
+This can be checked without even ssh-ing the quad
+    d.
 Do not try to takeoff, just arm check propeller rotation and disarm